• S&P 500: 5598.5 +26.43 +0.47%

 Starbucks Lease Structure

 It’s also important to note that the NNN lease contracts for a Starbucks tenant normally have options for termination with the appropriate legal notice.
-While that might seem risky from the investment side, as long as Starbucks is making money at the location, they’re likely to continue the lease.
-Starbucks has a formula for long term successful locations that other retailers will seek in the event they terminate the lease providing a strong hedge against a vacancy.
+While that might seem risky from the investment side, as long as Starbucks is making money at the location, it’s generally in their best interest to continue the lease.

 Why Choose a Net Lease Over a Gross Lease When Investing in Commercial Real Estate?